chris-rock/chris-rock.github.io/src/contents/articles/coreos-openstack/index.md

 +--------------------------------------+---------------------------------------------+--------+------------+-------------+-------------------------------------+
 ```

-## Verify CoreOS cluster is registered in fleet
+## Verify the CoreOS cluster is registered in fleet

-SSH into CoreOS
+SSH into CoreOS:

 ```
 ssh core@185.27.183.99